Dig-Your-Own Mulch Not Available

 - Compost and mulch loading closes at 5:30 p.m.

-- Dig-Your-Own Compost & Mulch
+- Dig-Your-Own Compost & Mulch (only compost is available currently)

 - Residents can get high quality, nutrient-rich compost and mulch to use for their lawns and gardens.
 ONLY AVAILABLE AT THE WEST COMPOST DEPOT.